Junior Fire Academy Offered By Forsyth County Fire Department

-The Forsyth County Fire Department invites Forsyth County students interested in learning what it takes to be a firefighter to sign up for a free weeklong daytime summer camp program.
-The Junior Fire Academy, for students entering seventh and eighth grade this fall, will be held Monday, June 6, through Friday, June 10.
+The Forsyth County Fire Department invites Forsyth County students interested in learning what it takes to be a firefighter to sign up for a free weeklong, daytime summer camp program.
+The Junior Fire Academy, for students entering seventh and eighth grade this fall, will be held Monday, June 19, through Friday, June 23.

-The camp provides participants education and experiences surrounding the job of a firefighter.
+The camp provides participants with education and experience surrounding the job of a firefighter.
 Topics covered include firefighting, search-and-rescue practices, EMS and more.

-“The Junior Fire Academy is something that the entire fire department looks forward to each year,” said Fire Chief Barry Head.
-“Along with getting to see what a week in the life of a firefighter is like, students will have the opportunity to learn lessons about teamwork, responsibility and general best safety practices.”
+“The Junior Fire Academy is always a highlight of our year at the Fire Department,” said Fire Chief Barry Head.
+“Beyond getting to experience what a week in the life of a firefighter is like, students will have the opportunity to learn lessons about teamwork, responsibility, leadership and general best safety practices.”